 Microsoft 365 offers IT administrators tools that provide them with a lot of control and visibility over activities.
 Here’s what administrators can do with the new Microsoft 365:

-Using the admin control tools, administrators can generate reports that tell them usage patterns, draw attention to bugs, or program downtimes.
+Administrators can use the admin control tools to generate reports that tell them usage patterns, draw attention to bugs, or program downtimes.
 The reports also provide usage patterns that can help you streamline subscription costs.